Behavior Trees and State Machines in Robotics Applications: Language Implementation (RQ2)

 \subsubsection{An interpreter or a compiler?}

-\looseness=-1 Both libraries execute the state-machine model through interpretation at run-time. \flexbe allows modifications at run-time.
+\looseness=-1 Both libraries execute the state-machine model through interpretation at runtime. \flexbe allows modifications at runtime.
 In \flexbe, modification to a running \sm is simply realized through patches---a standard for minimal summaries of the modifications.
 Patches are applied by taking the difference between old and new code and only re-importing the changes to the source code.
-In order to apply the modifications, the modified state is locked to prevent transitions during the modification using the Python threading lock,\footnote{\url{https://docs.python.org/3/library/threading.html}} then the Python module is reloaded (using the built-in reload() function).
+In order to apply the modifications, the modified state is locked to prevent transitions during the modification using the Python threading lock(\textsf{\href{https://docs.python.org/3/library/threading.html}{docs.python.org/3/library/threading.html}}), then the Python module is reloaded (using the built-in reload() function).
 No modification is applied before the \flexbe engine has run verification checks to ensure consistency (cf. \cref{subsec:SMSyntax}).
 So, overall, the \flexbe developers implemented a pragmatic state-machine swap at runtime, largely relying on Python's reload support. \smach has no verification step for the created model before execution.